sam-mcclure/Study-Guide/Week 2/JavaScript/Questions.md

  7. What does stopImmediatePropagation do?
  - It stops bubbling from going upwards and prevents handlers on the current element from executing

+ 8. What is event delegation?
+ - Event delegation is the idea that if you have a lot of elements handled in a similar way, instead of assigning a handler to each of them, you put a single handler on their common ancestor.
+In the handler, you get event.target, check if the target is something you want to act on, then handle it.
+This way, if you wanted to do the same thing for many similar elements, you can put the event listener on their common ancestor rather than on each element